moatifbutt/Drivable-Road-Region-Detection-and-Steering-Angle-Estimation-Method/README.md

 5. Tensorboard (https://pypi.org/project/tensorboard/), (pip install tensorboard)
 6. TensorboardX (https://pypi.org/project/tensorboardX/), (pip install tensorboardX)
 # Dataset
-we have extended CARL-Dataset for road detection and segmentation task.
+We have extended [CARL-Dataset](https://carl-dataset.github.io/index/ "CARL-DATASET") for road detection and segmentation task.
 As CARL-Dataset has been constructed over video sequences from 100+ cities of Pakistan.

-Consequently, this dataset contains diversities in terms of road types such as
+This dataset contains diversities in terms of road types such as
 -   Highways
 -   Motorways
 -   Rural and Urban streets